The 5 Year Mark with Lyme6/1/2023 Chronic Illness, Trauma, Healing

 Have you noticed, though, how it can depend on the person?
 At times, if we are resonating with a particular human’s vibration, we might feel a warmth across the skin, telling us that we don’t mind at all if they move into a cozier distance.
 That’s energetic expansion.
 NYC subways are a great place to experiment with that.
 This energetic dynamic plays out in every aspect of our lives.
 Our bodies responds in subtle ways as people interact with us, and that gives us the first clue as to what is acceptable and what is not.
 We are responsible to create clear guidelines for the ways in which others behave around us.
 Including how close they come to our physical proximity.
 The first step, in my view, is for us to attune to the physical signals that let us know when enough is enough.
 I will be teaching a workshop in Pelham NY on Saturday Feb 11 at 1pm Setting Healthy Boundaries and Communicating with Compassion.
 We’ll be working with this from an embodied perspective.
 I’m really excited to share this info, hope to see you there.
 Response to My Last Post2/4/2023 Wow Wow Wow!
 I’m at a loss for words about my experience yesterday.
 After my juicy and vulnerable post my DM’s started filling up within minutes.

 I’m so moved, not only by your support of my path, which was offered in abundance… but also the stories that were shared about your paths and the ways in which YOU have felt different and marginalized when it comes to s e x u a l i t y and relationships!
 Many of you thanked me for what I shared because it made you feel safer to share your authenticity with me.
 Yes, I’m crying.
 I shared my feelings of wonderment with a dear and wise sister.
 She said to me “Everyone is waiting for someone else to go first.”
 That’s feels SO true and trust that I don’t mind blazing this trail.
 I spent a few hours sending links to those of you who liked the post or messaged.
 If I missed you somehow and you want to follow me there, please send a private message or comment below.
 Lastly, in response to a couple of your questions on what kind of content to expect — my intention there is the same as my intention here.
 To inspire you to live your most authentic and fulfilled life possible.
 Love you!
-Juicy and Vulnerable Share2/2/2023 JUICY AND VULNERABLE SHARE
+Archives

-March 2023
+July 2023

 Categories